Tight contact structures without symplectic fillings are everywhere: An algebraic perspective on tightness

 \begin{definition} Let $Y$ be a contact manifold and $\CHA(Y;\Lambda)$ the contact homology of $Y$ over the Novikov field $\Lambda$.
 One says that: \begin{enumerate} \item $Y$ is \emph{algebraically overtwisted} if $\CHA(Y;\Lambda)=0$ \cite{bourgeois2010towards}; \item $Y$ is \emph{algebraically tight} if $\CHA(Y;\Lambda)\ne 0$. \end{enumerate} \end{definition}

 \begin{proposition} We have the following properties. \begin{enumerate} \item If $Y$ is overtwisted, then $Y$ is algebraically overtwisted.
 Hence algebraically tight contact manifolds are tight. \item $Y$ is algebraically overtwisted if and only if one connected component of $Y$ is algebraically overtwisted. \item Let $W$ be a Liouville cobordism with convex boundary $\partial_+W$ and concave boundary $\partial_-W$.
-If $\partial_+W$ is algebraically overtwisted then so is $\partial_-W$. \item Strongly fillable contact manifolds are algebraically tight. \item The following contact manifolds are algebraically tight. \begin{enumerate} \item Hypertight contact manifolds; \item Contact manifolds with vanishing rational first Chern class and a contact form $\alpha$, such that there is no contractible Reeb orbit of SFT degree $1$; \item $1$-ADC contact manifolds. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} The first claim follows from \cite{MR2646902} and the main result of \cite{CMP}.
-Although \cite{MR2646902} uses $\Q$-coefficients, the equivalence with using $\Lambda$-coefficients can be found in \cite[Proposition 3.12]{RSFT}.
+If $\partial_+W$ is algebraically overtwisted, then so is $\partial_-W$. \item Strongly fillable contact manifolds are algebraically tight. \item The following contact manifolds are algebraically tight: \begin{enumerate} \item hypertight contact manifolds; \item contact manifolds with vanishing rational first Chern class and a contact form $\alpha$ such that there is no contractible Reeb orbit of SFT degree $1$; \item $1$-ADC contact manifolds. \end{enumerate} \end{enumerate} \end{proposition} \begin{proof} The first claim follows from \cite{MR2646902} and the main result of \cite{CMP}.
+Although \cite{MR2646902} uses $\Q$-coefficients, the claim is also true with $\Lambda$-coefficients (i.e.\ vanishing of contact homology is independent of these choices), as the power of the Novikov variable in the Novikov field is determined by the periods of Reeb orbits (see e.g.\ \cite[Proof of Corollary 3.15]{RSFT}).
 The second claim follows from the fact that $\CHA(Y_1\sqcup Y_2)=\CHA(Y_1)\otimes \CHA(Y_2)$.
-The third claim follows from the functoriality of contact homology, i.e.\ we have a unital algebra map $\CHA(\partial_+W) \to \CHA(\partial_-W)$.
-The fourth claim follows from the fact that $\CHA(Y;\Lambda)=0$ is an obstruction to the existence of augmentations, hence existence of strong fillings, see e.g.\ \cite[Proposition 2.11, 3.13]{RSFT}.
-Conditions in (a) and (b) of the fifth claim mean that $1\ne 0 \in \CHA(Y)$, which implies algebraic tightness by homotopy class or degree reasons.
+The third claim follows from the functoriality of contact homology, i.e.\ we have an unital algebra map $\CHA(\partial_+W) \to \CHA(\partial_-W)$.
+The fourth claim follows from the fact that $\CHA(Y;\Lambda)=0$ is an obstruction to the existence of augmentations, hence the existence of strong fillings, see e.g.\ \cite[Corollary 3.15]{RSFT}.
+Conditions in (a) and (b) of the fifth claim imply that $1\ne 0 \in \CHA(Y)$ by homotopy class or degree reasons, hence $\CHA(Y)\ne 0$.
 Roughly speaking, (c) is a special case of (b).
 (Recall that $k-$ADC contact structures have torsion $c_1$ by definition.)
 However, to cope with the asymptotic property in the definition of $1$-ADC, we can argue as follows.
 If $\CHA(Y)=0$, then for any fixed contact form $\alpha$, there exists a positive number $A$, such that $1=0\in \CHA^{<A}(Y,\alpha)$, i.e.\ the homology of the sub-complex generated by $\alpha$-orbits with contact action at most $A$.
 By the $1$-ADC condition, we can find a contact form $\alpha_0<\alpha$, such that all $\alpha_0$-Reeb orbits with action smaller than $A$ have SFT degree at least $2$.
 Then the functoriality $\CHA^{<A}(Y,\alpha)\to \CHA^{<A}(Y,\alpha_0)$ implies that $1=0\in \CHA^{<A}(Y,\alpha_0)$, which is impossible due to degree reasons. \end{proof}